 - Add some jalapeno sliced or diced to bring on the heat.

-- A handful of grated sharp cheddar cheese to each individual bowl at serving.
+- Add a handful of grated sharp cheddar cheese to each bowl at serving.

 - Wine adds as little or more than I did.
 Taste as you go along.